mkdir-helen/space-app/README.md

 ##### Passport
 * used OAuth 2.0 to authorize users to login with Google+
 * also created a normal login/register option
-* challenges:
-..1.
-Using OAuth with PostgreSQL (and not MongoDB).
-The arguments and parameters were needed to be the same length as in the schema and in the models.
-Empty arguments we entered null or ''.
-..2.
-Having both normal login and google login to work.
-Fixed by taking from both user ids and authenticating them.

 ##### Express, pg-promise, connect-pg-simple, bodyparser, bcrypt, dotenv